 6) How to photograph in Belarus

 Things get a bit complicated when you want to take photos in Belarus.
-This is actually one of the most interesting facts about Belarus, and you should keep it in mind when you visit the country.
+This is one of the most interesting facts about Belarus, and you should keep it in mind when you visit the country.
 There are specific regulations to cope with when it comes to photography.
-As a rule of thumb, you should avoid taking pictures of the public buildings.
+As a rule of thumb, you should avoid taking pictures of public buildings.
 How can you recognize them?
 Well, every building that has a Belarussian flag on top is a public building; therefore you have to avoid shooting a photo.
 Keep also in mind that it’s not allowed to take photos in the metro, even though there is no visible flag in the stations.

 How strict are these regulations though?
 Well, during my stay in Belarus I didn’t face any problem.
 As I mentioned above, the truth lies somewhere in the middle.
 You should be very careful if you would like to take a photo of a public building: you should be fast and not spend so much time.
 There are armed guards around those buildings, and they might approach you and ask you to delete the photos.
 I don’t think that something more than that can happen, but it’s better not to risk it.